GGGErnest/ng-ui2qp/projects/ng-ui2qp/README.md

 ## Serializers and Deserializers

-Serializers and Deserializers determine how the value of the Ui2QpFormControl is serialized into a string for the URL and, vice versa, how the value gotten from the QP is transformed to the value used in the Ui2QpFormControl.
+Serializers and Deserializers determine how the value of the Ui2QpFormControl is serialized into a string for the URL and, vice versa, how the value gotten from the QP is transformed into the value used in the Ui2QpFormControl.
 You could create your own ones if you needed it, check that [section](#creating-and-registering-your-own-custom-serializers-and-deserializers) in the documentation.

 ### Built-in Serializers and Deserializers